 Step 2 – Attend the Required Information Sessions

 Attendance at Information sessions is helpful to understand the process of foster care and foster to adopt.
+These information sessions are often provide by licensed child placing agencies, but Connecting Hearts can offer them as well.
 Classes are held on weekdays, weekends and evenings.

 Step 3 – Fill Out an Application